Best Hybrid Mattress in 2021: Reviews and Buyer’s Guide

 Your preferred sleep style is the most significant factor in determining how firm your new bed should be.
 Different sleeping positions require different firmness levels for healthy support.

 The most common sleep style is side sleeping.
-Side sleepers need a mattress that’ll nurture healthy spinal alignment but have enough give to alleviate pressure in the hips and shoulders.
+Side sleepers need a mattress that’ll nurture healthy spinal alignment but have enough give to alleviate pressure in the hips and shoulders— that’s why the best mattresses for side sleepers are medium in firmness.
 When you sleep on your side, your hips and shoulders take on all of your body weight.
 If your bed is too firm, it can cause pressure to build up in those areas, resulting in pain points.

 Side sleepers are most comfortable on medium-soft, medium, and medium-firm beds.
 Typically, anything with “medium” in the name is suitable for side sleeping.
 Because this sleep style is most common, you’ll find a lot of beds fall within this medium firmness range.

 Stomach sleeping is the unhealthiest because it puts extra stress on your spine and can result in lower back pain later on down the line.
 When you sleep on your stomach, your center of gravity shifts to your torso; this shift in weight causes your midsection to sink into the mattress, resulting in an over-extended spine.
-The best mattress for back support is firm because it’ll hold the spine in a neutral position and prevent uncomfortable sinkage.
+The best mattresses for stomach sleepers are firm because they’ll hold the spine in a neutral position and prevent uncomfortable sinkage.

-Back sleepers can get comfortable rest on soft, medium, or firm mattresses.
+The best mattresses for back sleepers can be medium-soft, medium, or medium-firm, depending on personal preference and body weight.
 The only thing back sleepers should be cautious of is excessive sinkage.
 If you climb into bed and your hips sink below your thighs, your bed isn’t giving you enough support.
 For the healthiest sleep, back sleepers should look for a mattress with zoned support to promote proper posture.

 Be careful with inexpensive mattresses, too.
 Though it may be nice to find a new mattress for close to nothing, many of these beds are cheaply made.
 Look for a mattress with high-quality materials and at least ten years of warranty coverage.
 A quality mattress will likely come with a sleep trial, too.
-It’s usually a smart idea to avoid beds without sleep trials.
+It’s usually a smart idea to avoid beds without trial periods.

 Did You Find Your Next Bed?